backtrace-labs/slitter/doc/design.md

 The allocation fast path for a class id `C` finds the `C`th entry in the thread-local cache, and looks at the magazine stored there.
-Slitter currently only has one magazine per cache: our target application performs bursts of allocations and bursts of deallocation, so thrashing isn't an issue.
+Slitter currently only has one allocation magazine and one deallocation magazine per cache, as well as a "buffer": our target application mostly performs bursts of allocations and bursts of deallocation, so locality of repeated allocations and deallocations isn't a concern... at least not as much as checking deallocations in the slow path.

 If that magazine still has some allocations, we pop off one allocation, and return that to the caller.